abhi3097/ROS_edx/README.md

 After 5 messages, terminate the execution.

-The screenshot of the result is located in the directory *src/hrwros/hwros_week1/scripts/week1_assignment1_task3.png*
+The screenshot of the result is located in the directory gsrc/hrwros/hwros_week1/scripts/week1_assignment1_task3.png](src/hrwros/hwros_week1/scripts/week1_assignment1_task3.png)

 ## <a name="week2"> Week 2 - Build your own robot environment </a>
+#### Assignment 1
+Add an extra bin opposite to the robot.
+Correct implementations will show:
+1. an extra bin in the factory
+2. the bin must be on the floor, not in the floor or slightly above it
+3. located opposite Robot 1 (ie: on the other side of the conveyor, as indicated by the red arrows in the two illustrations above)
+4. not touching anything other than the floor
+The screenshot of the result is located in the directory [src/hrwros_week2/urdf/hrwros_week2_assignment1.png](src/hrwros_week2/urdf/hrwros_week2_assignment1.png)